jarrenb/playdown/readme.md

 this is dialogue that i am saying

-dialogue will always come after a character element and sometimes after a parenthetical element that comes right after a character element
+dialogue will always come on the line following a character element and sometimes on the line following a parenthetical element that comes on the line following a character element

 so dialogue will typically look like this

-WHATEVER THE CHARACTER FORMATTING IS
+\* character
-(A PARENTHETICAL)
+(parenthetical)
-and here i am saying some dialogue out loud for the good good audience
+and here i am saying some dialogue out loud for the good good audience. this is dialogue. notice there is not special character at the beginning of this. no special character before means dialogue to playdown

 ### parenthetical